Skip to content

 Controlling Business Cycles:

 It is commonly believed that business cycles are always very harmful in their effects.
-Abrupt rise and fall in the price level injurious not only to businessmen but to all types of persons, industries, trade, agriculture.
+Abrupt rise and fall in the price level injurious not only to businessmen.
+But to all types of persons, industries, trade, agriculture.
 All suffer from the painful effects of depression.

 Trade cycle increase the risk of business; create unemployment; induce speculation and discourage capital formation.
 Their effects are not confined to one country only.
 Business forecasting reduces the risk associated with business cycles.